croaky/blog/articles/deno.md

 By default, the program does not have access to disk, network, subprocesses, or environment vars.
+Like browsers, it runs in a secure sandbox.
 You can't open files or sockets.

 The user has to opt in to those behaviors with flags: